Credit Union of Texas: 2023 Home Equity Review

 How to get started

 You can start the application process online, over the phone or at a local branch.
-If you want to start online, you’ll provide a little information about yourself, including your name and contact information, your credit range and how much you’re looking to borrow.
-Once you submit that information, it’ll be shared with a loan specialist who will reach out to you to complete the process.
+If you want to start online, you’ll provide your name and contact information, your credit range and how much you’re looking to borrow.
+A loan officer will then reach out to you to complete the process.
 Once you close, there’s a three-day wait period before you can make your first draw.

-How Bankrate rates Credit Union of Texas
+Credit Union of Texas customer ratings and reviews